-Objective: : Students will think through the statements to determine what missing w ord or words are needed to make these statements true.
+Objective: Students will think through the statements to determine what missing word or words are needed to make these statements true.

-1) The cost of COLLEGE should not stop you 1 from going.

-- l can increase my chances of being accepted into the college I would like to go to by getting good GRADES in my classes in school. - for my tests in school I will do better and get better grades. - 4) COLLEGES &/OR UNIVERSITIES want to have students who do well in classes and who help in their community. - 5) I can do community service to help others and be better prepared for college.
+1) The cost of COLLEGE should not stop you from going.
+2) I can increase my chances of being accepted into the college I would like to go to by getting good GRADES in my classes in school.
+3) If I study for my tests in school I will do better and get better grades.
+4) COLLEGES &/OR UNIVERSITIES want to have students who do well in classes and who help in their community.
+5) I can do community service to help others and be better prepared for college.